cucina/opencucina/README.md

 # opencucina

-A collection of useful utilities, services, code fragments helping to build an enterprise application.
+A collection of useful utilities, microservice, libraries etc. helping to build an enterprise application.

+##!Under construction!